 Light Turnout As Polls Open In Iraq

-Polls have opened in Iraqi parliamentary elections which will help determine the country's post-ISIS future.
+Polls have opened in Iraqi parliamentary elections that will help determine the country's post-ISIS future.

 Twenty-four million Iraqis are eligible to vote — about 3 million of them who turned 18 since the last election in 2014 and can vote for the first time.